mmissenden/potm/README.md

 # potm
-An app to allow Player-of-the-Match voting.
+An app to allow Player-of-the-Match voting for Rivers FC

 ## User Story